Skip to main content

 Check and Configure Firewall Settings

-If a firewall is in place, it must allow outgoing connections on particular ports to IP addresses.
-The most current list of outbound ports and IP addresses for your organization can be found under Help>Firewall Info on the dashboard.
+A firewall must allow outgoing connections on specific ports to certain IP addresses.
+Find the latest list of outbound ports and IP addresses for your organization under Help > Firewall Info on the dashboard.

 DNS Configuration Best practices for LAN Streaming